Why The Bets Around Meghan Markle Having Twins Aren't That Far-Fetched

 At the moment, this speculation only has to do with the random Irish bet.
 But some other signs that someone is pregnant with twins include more severe morning sickness or breast tenderness, according to the ACOG.
 Someone pregnant with twins might also may gain weight more quickly than someone carrying one baby.
 But the only way to truly confirm that someone is having twins is to look at an ultrasound, per the ACOG.

-So, while this rumour circulates we can all fantasize about a real-life Princess Switch situation happening sometime in the unborn royal baby's future.
+So, while this rumor circulates we can all fantasize about a real-life Princess Switch situation happening sometime in the unborn royal baby's future.

 Advertisement